 Michael Chommie is an accomplished professional with over 25 years of experience in designing, implementing, and monitoring & evaluation of global health and community development programs.
 He has over 10 years of Chief of Party-level experience in Africa and Asia, where he cultivated an exceptional ability to create partnerships with commercial entities, local NGOs, civil society groups and all levels of government.
 He has worked with a diverse network of partners, including USAID, DFID, Dutch Ministry of Foreign Affairs, EC, The Global Fund, KfW, The Bill and Melinda Gates Foundation, development banks / social investors, and UN agencies.
 Until recently Mr. Chommie was the Managing Director of Population Services International-Europe.
 Mr. Chommie also has significant experience implementing projects in fragile / post-conflict states, including Afghanistan, Bosnia-Herzegovina, Pakistan, Rwanda, Somalia, and South Sudan.
 In addition to his talent for cultivating partnerships, Mr. Chommie is also sought after for his executive coaching and mentoring skills and for his organizational development experience including governance, compliance and advocacy.
 Mr. Chommie has MA in International Administration and lives in Geneva, Switzerland.

 Sophal Ear, Ph.D., is a tenured Associate Professor of Diplomacy & World Affairs at Occidental College in Los Angeles.
 He taught political economy and how to rebuild countries after wars at the U.S. Naval Postgraduate School and international development policy at the Maxwell School of Syracuse University.
 His career highlights include consulting for the World Bank, Assistant Resident Representative for the United Nations Development Programme in East Timor, a TED Fellowship and Fulbright Specialist.
-Aside from PfD, Dr. Ear serves on four other non-profit Boards, including the Nathan Cummings Foundation.
+Aside from PfD, Dr. Ear serves on several other non-profit Boards, including the Nathan Cummings Foundation, Refugees International, and the Southeast Asia Resource Action Center.
 He has authored several books including Aid Dependence in Cambodia: How Foreign Assistance Undermines Democracy (Columbia University Press, 2013).
 He also wrote and narrated the award-winning documentary film “The End/Beginning: Cambodia” based on his 2009 TED Talk.
 A graduate of Princeton and Berkeley, he moved to the United States from France as a Cambodian refugee at the age of 10.

 Dale Miller Hill is an economist with over 35 years of experience in international development.
 Her work at the World Bank Group included: leading operations in Africa, Asia and Europe, field office management; research including World Development Report on Food Security; resource mobilization and global partnerships; evaluation (Independent Evaluation Group); and management advisory services to “information for Development” (infoDev), a global partnership program aimed at bridging the digital divide.
 She also participated in a staff exchange program with Save the Children in London.
 After retirement, Ms. Hill worked for the American Red Cross (International) as Senior Monitoring and Evaluation (M&E) Advisor and provided consulting services on philanthropy, public-private partnership, fiduciary oversight, and M&E. More recently she has led evaluations in the following areas: Caribbean and Eurasian HIV/AIDS programs, Haiti shelter assistance, labor markets research, innovation competitions, disaster management, post-conflict assistance, urban renewal, water sector improvements, business advisory services, capacity building, and distance learning.
 She holds an MPA in Economic Policy from Princeton University and a BA in economics with highest honors from the University of Virginia.